Young Writers Contest

 it has not won awards in any other contest.

 Note: It is *very important* that your submission does NOT include your name.
 Your uploaded work should include only your work's title and category (ex.
-Poetry, Middle School) in the header of your document.
+Poetry, Middle School) in the top left corner of your document.

 Questions?
 Email youngwriters@chappaqualibraryfriends.org